andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

       </p>

       <p>
-        Read this as, &#8220;A function Type which takes as Bool as a parameter and returns a function Type which takes an Int as a parameter and returns an Int.&#8221;
+        Read this as, "A function Type which takes as Bool as a parameter and returns a function Type which takes an Int as a parameter and returns an Int.&#8221;
       </p>

       <p>